L3gomancer/FalloutOneFollowersNicoleTwineStory/README.md

 ![Nicole](https://static.wikia.nocookie.net/fallout/images/4/4a/FO01_NPC_Nicole_N.png)

-In the past I tried to plan the dialogue tree ni a mind mapping tool with screenshots:
+In the past I tried to plan the dialogue tree in a mind mapping tool with screenshots:

 ![xmind](NicoleXmind.JPG)